diffblue/gitlab/doc/update/deprecations.md

 tokens before GitLab 15.0 is released:

 1. Edit the application.
 1. Select **Expire access tokens** to enable them.
-Tokens must be revoked or they don’t expire.
+Tokens must be revoked or they don't expire.

 </div>